HI, I’M VONA

 Why do you use a pen name?
 Because I never liked the idea of my real name ‘up in lights,’ so to speak.

 Where do you live?
-I live with my husband and children in Idaho where the winters are long and cold, and the summers short and mild.
-We live out in the country where there is no such thing as rush hour traffic.
+I live with my family and dog in Idaho where the winters are long and cold, and the summers short and mild.

 Hobbies?
 Reading and napping.
 Does that sound boring?
 Never fear, I also enjoy reading and napping while camping in adventuresome places.
 My kids enjoy snowboarding in the winter and swimming in the summer.